etdev/dotfiles/README.md

 * Install [rbenv](https://github.com/sstephenson/rbenv) if you use Ruby
 * Install [Homebrew](http://brew.sh/) (OS X only)
 * Install [iTerm 2](http://iterm2.com/) (OS X only)
+* Install a [patched font](https://github.com/powerline/fonts) if you want the [vim-airline statusbar](https://github.com/bling/vim-airline) to look its best

 Install
 -------